ot4i/ace-demo-pipeline/tekton/README.md

       value: "192.168.49.2:5000/default/ace-minimal-build:12.0.11.0-alpine"
 ```

-The Tekton pipeline expects docker credentials to be provided for Buildah to use when pushing the built image, and these credentials
+The Tekton pipeline expects docker credentials to be provided for Buildah to use when pushing the built image, and
-must be associated with the service account for the pipeline.
-If this has not already been done elsewhere, then create with the
+these credentials must be associated with the service account for the pipeline.
+If this has not already been done
-following format for OpenShift
+elsewhere, then create them with the following format for OpenShift
 ```
 kubectl create secret docker-registry regcred --docker-server=image-registry.openshift-image-registry.svc.cluster.local:5000 --docker-username=kubeadmin --docker-password=$(oc whoami -t) kubectl apply -f tekton/service-account.yaml